Is a Business Coach Worth It for a Family-Run Business?

 That's not a holding pattern.
 That's a direction.

 Every month you run a family business without structure is a month you're leaving money on the table.
 It's the client who didn't get followed up with because nobody agreed on whose job that was.
-The employee who left because they could see exactly who was accountable and who wasn't — and didn't want to stay and watch it.
+The non-family employee who left because they could see exactly who was accountable and who wasn't — and didn't want to stay and watch it.
 The contract that didn't get signed because moving on it would have forced a conversation three people were avoiding.

 That's not bad luck.
 That's what a business without structure costs.
 Every month.
 Without exception.